titon/toolkit/docs/en/components/button-group.md

 ## ARIA Support ##

-The `toolbar` role is required when supporting ARIA.
+The `toolbar` role and the appropriate `aria-*` attributes are required when supporting ARIA.

 ```html
 <div class="button-group" role="toolbar" aria-label="Toolbar">